Cain and Abel (Tintoretto)

-Cain and Abel (Italian: Caino e Abele), also known as The Murder of Abel, and The Death of Abel, is an oil painting by the Venetian painter Tintoretto, made around 1550–1553, and kept in the Gallerie dell'Accademia in Venice.
+Cain and Abel (Italian: Caino e Abele), also known as The Murder of Abel, and The Death of Abel, is an oil painting by the Venetian painter Tintoretto, made around 1550–1553.
+It is held in the Gallerie dell'Accademia, in Venice.

 Subject

 The scene in question is the first murder recounted in the Genesis narrative.
 Cain and Abel were two brothers, the first sons of Adam and Eve.
 Cain, the firstborn, was a farmer, and Abel was a shepherd.
 The brothers made sacrifices to God, but God accepted the firstlings offered by Abel rather than the first fruits offered by Cain.
 Cain, full of jealousy, called out Abel into the fields, and slew him.